risingwavelabs/risingwave-docs-legacy/cloud/source-create-a-source.md

 4. Select the service you want to connect to.

     :::note
-    Currently, the guided setup only supports Kafka.
     More services will be supported in future releases.
     :::

 5. Configure the connector settings, source details, and schema according to the instuctions of the guided setup.